osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 uid: configureEgress
 ---

-# Configure data egress
+# Configure periodic data egress

 Once the OCS or PI Server destinations are prepared to receive OMF messages, configure data egress to create the connection to the destination and specify the details of the data transfer.
+Periodic egress runs on a regular schedule to ensure that data is sent to long term storage.

 To support the reuse of common configuration blocks, EDS egress configuration is divided into four facets, which can be configured together or separately: